7 Reasons Not to Overlook the Power of Email Marketing

 How many emails do you get a day to your personal email?
 I’m willing to bet the answer is “too many.”
 And that’s part of what has contributed to the spammy reputation email marketing has.
 Many folks over the years have said that email marketing’s days were numbered, that it would soon become a dated technology.
 Despite those naysayers, email marketing is not dead.
 I repeat, email marketing is not dead.
+If you take steps to write an email people want to open, the results will speak for themselves.
 It is still one of the most effective methods for reaching and engaging target audiences and remains the backbone of digital marketing.

 Why Email Marketing Campaigns Remain the Best Marketing Tool